-(Right: A grim, grainy image purporting to be Newfoundland - dead awaiting burial after Beaumont-Hamel - from...?)
+(Right below: A grim, grainy image purporting to be Newfoundland - dead awaiting burial after Beaumont-Hamel - from...?)

-While on the nominal roll of the 1st Battalion of the Newfoundland Regiment on July 1, 1916, the first day of the Somme, Sergeant Hussey was not to figure in the fighting of that morning at Beaumont-Hamel.

-It may be that he was a soldier of the ten per cent reserve - fourteen officers and eightythree other ranks held back at Louvencourt - and which was not recalled to the field until late in the day when the fighting had for the most part subsided\.
+While on the nominal roll of the Newfoundland Battalion on July 1, 1916, the first day of the Somme, Private Tuff was not to figure in the fighting of the day at Beaumont-Hamel.
+It may be that he was a soldier of the ten per cent reserve - the fourteen officers and eighty-three other ranks held back at Louvencourt, and which was not called to the field until late in the day of July 1 when the fighting had for the most part subsided\.

-\These men answered a roll call of the following day as did those who had fought the battle and survived it unscathed.
+\These men answered the roll call of the following day as did those who had fought the battle and survived it unscathed.
 Where the documentation shows 'with Battalion on July 4', this is the date on which the roll calls of July 2 were eventually recorded.